 A Hit and Run is considered a serious crime in the state of Georgia, and one that carries stiff legal penalties.
 Georgia law clearly stipulates that it is illegal to leave the scene of an accident before driver information is exchanged, injuries are attended to, and/or police or emergency professionals arrive on the scene.
 Motor vehicle accidents are stressful events.
 A Hit and Run, irrespective of the degree of damage, only complicates matters and yields no benefits.

 Given the seriousness of the crime, Hit and Run drivers can and should be prosecuted to the greatest degree possible.
 Drivers who commit hit and runs in Georgia, like those who drive while intoxicated, can be subject to punitive damages in addition to the compensation obtainable for injuries suffered in other types of accidents.
 Childers, Schlueter & Smith, LLC attorneys will fight uncompromisingly for you if you have been injured as a result of a Hit and Run.
 We will ensure that the perpetrator pays in full for his or her wrongdoing.
-Contact us by submitting your information through the form on this page, or by calling us at 404-419-9500.
+Contact us today.